stamparm/maltrail/sensor/docs/INSTALL.md

 This is the same behaviour as `sensor.py`'s default (its own source comments the effect), so migrating does not make it worse — but it is a real limitation, not something fanout solved.

-* Throughput matters most (a busy gateway, trail matching is the point): leave `CAPTURE_WORKERS` at `PROCESS_COUNT`.
+Measured on the corpus (`tests/multi_worker_parity.rs`): of the heuristic alerts one worker raises, **91% survive at 2 workers, 86% at 4, 65% at 8**.
+Exact trail detection is identical at every worker count, in both directions — fanout never loses an IOC detection and never invents one.

-* Scan/heuristic fidelity matters most: `CAPTURE_WORKERS 1`.
-Fanout is skipped entirely at one
+* **Default — scan/heuristic fidelity:** `CAPTURE_WORKERS` unset, so one worker.
+Fanout is skipped
-  worker, so per-source state is undiluted — at the cost of single-core capture.
+  entirely, and per-source state is undiluted, at the cost of single-core capture.
+* **Throughput matters more** (a busy gateway where trail matching is the point): set `CAPTURE_FANOUT` or `CAPTURE_WORKERS` explicitly, and accept the dilution above.
+Raise it because `maltrail_capture_dropped_total` is climbing, not pre-emptively.

 ## 8. Metrics endpoint